 If you’re looking for the height of luxury and seclusion, consider one of our luxury all-inclusive resorts.

 The exclusive Amanyara fronts the Northwest Point Marine National Park on the remote west coast, and offers chic open air pavilion accommodations and impeccable service.

 Two all-inclusive resorts are located on Grace Bay: the family and kid-friendly Beaches Turks and Caicos, and the adult-only Club Med Turkoise.
 Part of the Sandals family of resorts, the Beaches property offers an impressive array of things to do, including 19 restaurants and the island’s only water park.Providenciales All-Inclusive Resorts Amanyara Parrot Cay Beaches Turks and Caicos Club Med

 Vacation rental villas are great option for those who want to get away from it all.
 Typically found on our smaller and often overlooked beaches, these boutique accommodations are often secluded from the bustle of central Providenciales.
-There’s a plethora of amenities offered, from relaxing infinity pools to the complimentary use of water sports equipment, including Hobie Cay sailboat, kayaks and stand up paddleboards.
+There’s a plethora of amenities offered, from relaxing infinity pools to the complimentary use of water sports equipment, including Hobie Cay sailboats, kayaks and stand up paddleboards.

 Looking for your own private patch of sand and sun?
 Several of the more-luxurious vacation mansions are ideally located on secluded and pristine beaches.Vacation Rentals